gitter-badger/c2mon/docs/docs/user-guide/client-api/client-configuration-shell.md

 ---
 layout:   post
-title:    C2MON Client Configuration Shell
+title:    Client Configuration Shell
-summary:  Learn how to configure C2MON using the C2MON Client Configuration Shell
+summary:  Learn how to configure C2MON using the Client Configuration Shell
 ---

-Reconfiguration to a C2MON server instance can requested at runtime using the dedicated C2MON  Client Configuration Shell.
+Reconfiguration to a C2MON server instance can be requested at runtime using the dedicated  Client Configuration Shell.
 The interactive shell offers the following methods:

 * `get-tags <URI>` searches for a DataTag corresponding to the given URI within the existing C2MON configuration based on the Tag name.